 510(k) Clearance Program

 Many of these defective hernia mesh products bypassed full FDA device testing before approval through the agency’s 510(k) clearance program.
 This program permits companies to introduce their product without prior research or studies if there are similar products on the market that are already FDA-tested and approved.
 This shortcut often produces unintended results as it allows unsafe products to enter the market with no prior testing.
 This appears to be exactly what happened with certain hernia mesh devices.

 What If I Experience Complications from a Hernia Mesh Implant?

 Contact your doctor immediately if you experience complications after having a mesh implanted during hernia repair surgery.
 In addition, you should report your symptoms to the FDA’s MedWatch program.
 This helps them track and better understand these devices.

 Prior Hernia Mesh Lawsuit Verdict

 We are still in the early stages of the hernia mesh litigation.
 This means that although thousands of lawsuits have been filed over the last several years, none of them have gone to trial and/or been settled yet.
 However, there have been at least 1 very early hernia mesh lawsuits that went to trial in Rhode Island and resulted in a $1.5 million verdict.

-In August 2010 a federal jury in Providence, Rhode Island awarded a plaintiff $1.5 million in lawsuit against C.R.
+In August 2010 a federal jury in Providence, Rhode Island awarded a plaintiff $1.5 million in a lawsuit against C.R.
 Bard alleging defects with the company hernia mesh product the Composix Kugel Mesh Patch.
 The plaintiff alleged that the hernia mesh patch resulted in complications and internal injuries that necessitated further surgical repairs.

 How Much Will Hernia Mesh Lawsuits Be Worth?

 Verdicts or settlements for hernia mesh claims are meant to compensate plaintiffs for current and future medical expenses, lost income, pain and suffering, and similar types of losses.
 This means that the value of an individual case often depends on how serious the injury is and how much damage it causes.
 There are also several other factors considered when calculating the settlement value of the case.
 They include, but are not limited to: